-When I was younger, I got caught up in my own shame thinking until I realized that I was the paying too much attention my own negative thoughts regarding disability.
+When I was younger, I got caught up in my own shame thinking until I realized that I was the one paying too much attention to my own negative thoughts regarding disability.
 Once I realized that, I found myself standing (with a walker) with pride.
 It did not improve my balance, or extend the amounts of steps I could take, but it did bring me a lovely peace of mind and a new appreciation for self-compassion.

 I love my disability because it is an essential aspect of my life experience.